 An SUV was parked nearby.
 People were clambering down the sea wall, lugging heavy bags full of who-knew-what, and we didn’t wait around to find out.

-The next day we took the cable car up the rock, hung out with the macaques and gazed down at Gibraltar, Spain, Africa and the Mediteranean.
+The next day we took the cable car up the rock, hung out with the macaques and gazed down at Gibraltar, Spain and Africa.
 And then, far off to the south, we saw it again: the low hanging haze.
 It moved fast and within a few minutes, everything was gone: Spain and Africa were no more.
 All that existed was us, the macaques and a few tourists, as the fog ploughed into the rock and stacked up in piles ten, twenty, fifty stories high around its monumental base.

 I thought of the guys in the skiffs with their bags of stuff, now hidden tight in the bilge of some factory fishing boat, itself long gone, as the fog smothered the world in which we would soon be cast.
 I thought of the junkies I’ve known, and wondered if any of the the cargo would end up in their hands.